turingschool/curriculum/source/projects/the_scale_up.markdown

 * Handling heavy request volume/throughput
 * Diagnosing and fixing performance bottlenecks (without compromising existing features)
-* Adding features on top of an existing codebase
 * Monitoring production (error and performance) behavior of an application

-For this project, each group will be receiving an existing "Pivot" project to maintain and continue building upon.
+For this project, each student will be receiving an existing "Pivot" project to maintain and continue building upon.
 Your projects will be already deployed to production environments, and it will be your responsibility to keep them that way, adding new features and improving performance while avoiding downtime.

-### Teams

-The project will be completed by teams of four to five developers over the span of 7 days.

-Like all projects, individual team members are expected to:

-* Seek out features and responsibilities that are uncomfortable.
-The time to learn is now.
-* Support your teammates so that everyone can collaborate and contribute.

 ## Project Requirements:

-#### Production Performance Monitoring and Metrics
+#### 1. Production Deployment and Performance Monitoring

-Your project will come pre-configured with a Skylight.io performance monitoring service.
+Upon receiving your codebase, you will be expected to:

+1. Deploy the application to a fresh heroku instance
+2. Add Newrelic to the application to monitor its performance in production

 You will be evaluated on the metrics reported by this service at the end of the project.
 Additionally, the project will be expected to comfortably handle several hundreds of requests per minute.